fstark/kiosk-macplus/README.md

 ### Tetris

-The classic Tetris for the class Macs.
+The classic Tetris for the classic Macs.

 ### Dark Castle